andrewzm/bicon/README.md

     interaction function.
 The accompanying vignettes may be used to replicate the studies found in the paper.

-To download the vignettes without reproducing them on your machine, please view them in the `vignettes` folder ot by directly click on the following links:
+To download the vignettes without reproducing them on your machine, please view them in the `vignettes` folder or by directly click on the following links:

 [Vignette 1 (Section 3.2)](https://github.com/andrewzm/bicon/blob/master/vignettes/bivariate_sim.pdf?raw=true)